MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart.md

 > * [Windows](sql-vm-create-portal-quickstart.md)
 > * [Linux](../linux/sql-vm-create-portal-quickstart.md)

 This quickstart steps through creating a SQL Server virtual machine (VM) in the Azure portal.
+Follow the article to deploy either a conventional SQL Server on Azure VM, or SQL Server deployed to an [Azure confidential VM](sql-vm-create-confidential-vm-how-to.md).

   > [!TIP]